ShaswatLenka/DelDash/README.md

 4. Comparative analysis of vital parameter trends between two subjects.
 5. Timeline: Provides a timeline of the change in trends of vitals over the days.[enhancement needed]
 6. NTSV-C sections: keeps a record of the performance of the institute based on the NTSV-C sections.[enhancement needed]
+7. Prediction of neonatal health conditions from vital parameters of the mother recorded over months

 NOTE: last page is a dummy page for an additional feature to be added which is under research.